abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   }
   ```

-  - These styles are part of the **user-agent stylesheet** that the browser applies to all web pages by default (each browser has its own default styles).
+  - These styles are part of the **user-agent browser stylesheet** that the browser applies to all web pages by default (each browser has its own default styles).

 - But we can override these styles and add our own styles using CSS. and there are 3 ways to add styles to an HTML element: